Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "percent-change"
     - @c "total"
   - @c "background": the background color for the column/row.
 This can be either a color name or hex-encoded value.
+  - @c "use-adjacent-color": @c true to use the color of the cell adjacent to this column.
+       @c false will apply a light gray to the column.
   - @c "name": the name for the newly added aggregate column/row.
   - @c "start": the first column/row that the aggregate column/row should use.\n
        This property is optional, and if not included the first numeric column/row encountered will be used.\n